-If you have diabetes controlled on insulin or tablets, please make sure the endoscopy appointments' team is aware, so that the appointment can be made towards the beginning of the list.
+If you have diabetes controlled on insulin or tablets, please make sure the relevant endoscopy appointments' team is aware so that the appointment can be made towards the beginning of the list.
 You will find more advice later in this leaflet.

-Nose spray and conscious sedation
+Throat spray and conscious sedation

-Anaesthetic nose spray is available to improve your comfort during the procedure.
+Anaesthetic throat spray and conscious sedation are available to improve your comfort during the procedure.
+Some people choose to undergo the procedure with throat spray alone.